Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 The benefits of adopting a DevOps approach for engineering teams include:

 The whole point of DevOps is to improve collaboration and eliminate silos between development, operations, and quality assurance teams.
 This way, the software can be developed and shipped to customers faster.
-Achieving this level of collaboration requires a change in the culture and mindset of the entire engineering team as well as a common goal or set of goals.

 Both developers and operations engineers have to take full ownership of the software development process and work together to meet customer expectations.
-In DevOps, development and operations become a part of everyone’s responsibilities irrespective of their specific roles in the team.

 Whether you’re using the classic waterfall model or a full DevOps approach, the goal is to meet customer expectations.

-For example, among the top expectations of modern SaaS customers are constant updates and fast delivery of new functionality.
 DevOps gives you the ability to streamline the release process.
 Since the same people are managing releases of code as well as writing new code, it’s easier to push new functionality out to the customer faster.

-On the flip side, some industries may not appreciate shiny new functionality delivered every other week.
 A new feature delivered in the middle of a working day will most likely not meet the needs of an ICU nurse doing serious work on a patient.
 Understanding your customers in their context is key to a successful DevOps approach.

 Agile is an iterative project management approach that helps software engineering teams execute higher-quality projects faster.
 The four main principles of agile project management are: